Randy Kohrs: Awards

 In 2007, Kohrs won a Grammy award for his contributions to Jim Lauderdale's album The Bluegrass Diaries.

-Kohrs being nominated numerous times for Dobro Player of the Year by the International Bluegrass Music Association.
+Kohrs has been nominated numerous times for Dobro Player of the Year by the International Bluegrass Music Association.

 Personal life

 Kohrs proposed to his wife Shaunna Larkin onstage during a Dolly Parton concert.
-They got married in a ceremony at the Ryman Auditorium in Nashville in September 2003.

-Randy Kohrs married fiddler and vocalist Ashley Brown in April 2011 and divorced in 2017.
+Kohrs and Larkin were married in a ceremony at the Ryman Auditorium in Nashville in September 2003.
+Kohrs married fiddler and vocalist Ashley Brown in April 2011 and they divorced in 2017.